Architects & Firms

 A ground-level resource hub, offering tools and supplies, adjoins the lobby.
 Photo © Jason O’Rear

 So, Atelier Ten’s team convinced the college to adopt “a slightly wider band of comfort in the new building,” according to DiStefano.
 Students and staff, she notes, were already acclimated: the bus shed was never retrofitted with a cooling system.
 Carbon-neutral operations remain in the future but can be readily achieved.
-Atelier Ten laid the groundwork by designing the necessary infrastructure for a microgrid: battery storage with power supplied by photovoltaics that, when eventually installed over the bus shed and a nearby student residence, will fully power the new building.
+The project includes the necessary infrastructure for a microgrid.
+The system, designed by Meyers+ Engineers with support from Atelier Ten, comprises battery storage with power supplied by photovoltaics that, when eventually installed over the bus shed and a nearby student residence, will fully power the new building.
 In the meantime, modeling predicts the building will use 27 percent less energy than an equivalent one designed to meet the ASHRAE 90.1 2010 standard.
 However, that metric doesn’t tell the whole story, says DiStefano, since more efficient shop equipment should reduce demand even further.

 “Up until this project, our firm, and the construction industry as a whole, has been focused on annual energy use as a metric,” says DiStefano.
 “But, with the school’s emissions changing every hour of the day, we developed an overlay to our analysis that allows us to track variations in energy demand but also relate that to the future microgrid.”